 Gail Asper, Winnipeg, Manitoba

 Gail Asper is President of The Asper Foundation, a private charitable foundation, which spearheaded the creation of the Canadian Museum for Human Rights.
-Previous to that she served as General Counsel and Corporate Secretary of CanWest Global Communications Corp. and was a member of the Board from 1992–2010.
+Previously she served as General Counsel and Corporate Secretary of CanWest Global Communications Corp. and was a member of the Board from 1992–2010.
 She graduated with an LLB from the University of Manitoba in 1984 and practiced corporate and commercial law in Halifax.
-Ms. Asper is a Governor of the Hebrew University of Jerusalem and a member of the Friends of the Canadian Museum for Human Rights Board, having served as the National Campaign Chair for the Museum’s private sector campaign.
-Ms. Asper has received numerous awards for her community service, including the 2005 Governor-General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts, the Order of Manitoba, the Order of Canada and several honorary doctorates.
+Gail is a Governor of the Hebrew University of Jerusalem and a member of the Friends of the Canadian Museum for Human Rights Board, having served as the National Campaign Chair for the Museum’s private sector campaign.
+Gail has received numerous awards for her community service, including the 2005 Governor-General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts, the Order of Manitoba, the Order of Canada and several honorary doctorates.
 She has also received the Queen’s Golden and Diamond Jubilee Medal.

 Mark L. Berlin, Ottawa, Ontario

 Mark Berlin is Professor of Practice at McGill University in Montreal where he teaches courses in international development.
-Mark was formerly Director General of International Legal Programmes at the Department of Justice, Senior General Counsel and Special Advisor to the Deputy Minister, as well as counsel and advisor to four former Ministers of Justice and Attorney Generals of Canada, including serving as Special Advisor on the Middle East.
+Mark was formerly Director General of International Legal Programmes at the Department of Justice, Senior General Counsel and Special Advisor to the Deputy Minister, as well as counsel and advisor to four former Ministers of Justice and Attorneys General of Canada, including serving as Special Advisor on the Middle East.
 As National Executive Director of Outreach for the Department of Justice, he lectured at every law school across the country.
-Throughout his public service career, he was Adjunct Professor of Law at the University of Ottawa in both the civil law and common law faculties, teaching in both official languages and writing extensively on human rights; he co-authored the legal text book Human Rights and Freedoms in Canada.
+Throughout his public service career, he was Adjunct Professor of Law at the University of Ottawa in both the civil law and common law faculties, teaching in both official languages and writing extensively on human rights; he co‐authored the legal textbook Human Rights and Freedoms in Canada.
 A graduate of the Universities of Toronto (B.A.), Ottawa (LL.B) and Cambridge (M.Phil.), Mark is a former Board member of the Canadian Bar Association, the Ontario Bar Association and the Law Commission of Ontario.
 He was Chair of the Board of Reach Canada, an organization providing pro bono legal advice to members of the disability community.
-He also served as Vice-Chair of the Children’s Aid Society of Ottawa- Carleton and as Vice-Chair of the Mayor’s committee on visible minorities.
-Mark is passionate about human rights and equality issues and honoured to be able to devote his energies to serving on the board of this magnificent and important museum.
+He also served as Vice‐Chair of the Children’s Aid Society of Ottawa‐Carleton and as Vice‐Chair of the Mayor’s committee on visible minorities.

 Wilton Littlechild, Maskwacis, Alberta